 - Create a breakfast basket or drawer in your fridge

-Place Puck Cheese Triangles, Puck Squeeze Cream Cheese, bread, sliced cucumbers and carrots, jam, hard-boiled eggs, peanut butter or your kids' favorite breakfast/ lunchbox items in it, all you have to do is pull it and prepare breakfast in minutes.
+Place Puck Cheese Triangles, Puck Squeeze Cream Cheese, bread, sliced cucumbers and carrots, jam, hard-boiled eggs, peanut butter or your kids' favorite breakfast/lunchbox items in it, and all you have to do is pull it out and breakfast will be done in minutes.
 It saves time and you don't have to do a scavenger hunt in the fridge every morning.

 - Proportion lunchbox snacks and place them in a special drawer or basket in the kitchen

 Set rules on how many snacks your kids can have and teach them how to choose their snacks wisely.
-This way you'll save time and teach your kids how to be healthier and more responsible.
+This way you can save time and teach your kids how to be healthier and more responsible.

 - Hard boil eggs in bulk

-They will last for 5-7 days in the fridge and they are so versatile (Think sandwiches, quick breakfast on the go, the perfect topping for a salad dipped in a little zaatar, or simply added to lunchboxes).
+They will last for 5-7 days in the fridge and they are so very versatile (think sandwiches, a quick breakfast on the go, the perfect topping for a salad dipped in a little zaatar, or simply added to lunchboxes).

 - Make sandwiches in bulk over the weekend and freeze them

 This works perfectly well with cream cheese sandwiches and with peanut butter and jam sandwiches that are made with toast bread.
-All you have to do is place them in your kids' lunch box, they will thaw in time for their lunch break and they will keep the lunchbox cool.
+All you have to do is place them in your kids' lunch box, as they will thaw in time for their lunch break while simultanously keeping the lunchbox cooled.

-The night is your friend when it comes to preparing breakfast!
-There are so many recipes that you can make the night before and simply serve the next morning: over night oats (try replacing the yogurt with Puck Labneh for an extra creamy treat), pancakes, baked oatmeal, and chia pudding are just a few examples.
+The night is your friend when it comes to preparing breakfast, and there are so many recipes that you can make the night before and simply serve the next morning.
+Try making over night oats (replacing the yogurt with Puck Labneh for an extra creamy treat), pancakes, baked oatmeal or chia pudding.
+Just to name a few examples.

 - Wash, cut, portion smoothie ingredients into bags and freeze them

 An hour over the weekend can transform your entire week!
-All you have to do on weekdays is grab a bag and blend!
+All you have to do on weekdays is to grab a bag and blend.
 Breakfast is served!

 - Make granola bowls over the weekend

 Granola bowls are the perfect vessel for breakfast.
-Make them over the weekend then fill them with yogurt, Puck cream cheese, or Puck Labneh then top with your favorite fruit in the morning
+Make them over the weekend and just fill them with yogurt, Puck cream cheese, or Puck Labneh and your favorite fruit in the morning.

-Hacks for Busy Mums Part 3: Save Time by using Shortcuts
+Hacks for busy bums part 3: Save time by using shortcuts

 A shortcut can save you time and energy, two precious commodities for mums.
 Try our timesaving hacks for a stress-free morning: